FastReports/FastReport-Cloud-Go/docs/SubscriptionPlanVM.md

 `func (o *SubscriptionPlanVM) UnsetMaxUsersCount()`

 UnsetMaxUsersCount ensures that no value is present for MaxUsersCount, not even an explicit nil
-### GetHasSpaceOverdraft

-`func (o *SubscriptionPlanVM) GetHasSpaceOverdraft() bool`

-GetHasSpaceOverdraft returns the HasSpaceOverdraft field if non-nil, zero value otherwise.

-### GetHasSpaceOverdraftOk

-`func (o *SubscriptionPlanVM) GetHasSpaceOverdraftOk() (*bool, bool)`

-GetHasSpaceOverdraftOk returns a tuple with the HasSpaceOverdraft field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHasSpaceOverdraft

-`func (o *SubscriptionPlanVM) SetHasSpaceOverdraft(v bool)`

-SetHasSpaceOverdraft sets HasSpaceOverdraft field to given value.

-### HasHasSpaceOverdraft

-`func (o *SubscriptionPlanVM) HasHasSpaceOverdraft() bool`

-HasHasSpaceOverdraft returns a boolean if a field has been set.

-### SetHasSpaceOverdraftNil

-`func (o *SubscriptionPlanVM) SetHasSpaceOverdraftNil(b bool)`

- SetHasSpaceOverdraftNil sets the value for HasSpaceOverdraft to be an explicit nil

-### UnsetHasSpaceOverdraft
-`func (o *SubscriptionPlanVM) UnsetHasSpaceOverdraft()`

-UnsetHasSpaceOverdraft ensures that no value is present for HasSpaceOverdraft, not even an explicit nil
 ### GetGroupLimit

 `func (o *SubscriptionPlanVM) GetGroupLimit() int32`